jimboca/ISYHelper/README.md

 - I have only tested this on a RPi with Python 2.7.
 I had issues trying to install the web.py module on my RPi with Python 3.2 so if I figure that out I will test with 3.2.

+# Versions

+2015/11/21:  Version: 1.07  Fixed for scenes that do not have a controller 2015/11/18:  Version: 1.06  Add support for spoken property on scenes.
+2015/11/15:  Version: 1.05  First official release with PyHue support.
+2015/09/07:  Fixed when notes exists, but spoken was empty.
+Update to PyISY and ISYHelper 2015/09/05:  A new version is released with better automatic support of the Spoken parameter for Amazon Echo.

 **HUGE** Thanks to Automicus (Ryan Kraus) for his https://github.com/automicus/PyISY library which this references.